annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Feb. 2, 2025 - Notes (Learning React).md

 	- To build a static version of your app that renders your data model, you’ll want to build components that reuse other components and pass data using props.
 	- You can either build "top-down"(building from biggest components to smallest) or "bottom-up"(vice versa of top-down). *Bottom-up is easiest.*
 3. Step 3: Find the minimal but complete representation of UI state
-	- Making interactive UI requires the
+	- Making interactive UI requires the user to be able to change the underlying data model.
+	- Think of state as the minimal set of changin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzcwMjI1MTYsLTE0NTA2MzA2NjddfQ==
+eyJoaXN0b3J5IjpbLTE3ODE1NzU3OTcsLTE0NTA2MzA2NjddfQ
+==
 -->